vpereira01/vpereira01.github.io/content/posts/chatgpt-pt-power-outage.md

 ## Summary

 ChatGPT, and generally large language models, really leapfrog my capacity of creating simple stuff in languages and tools that I'm not proficient.
 Furthermore I think it will really help, in future iterations, anyone to create their own sites, applications, webservices as long they are curious and willing enough.

+PS: Off-course this post was written with the aid of ChatGPT